 Bonus Tip: Ask the owner of your cabin about exterior access to the cabin just so you can be prepared.
 Depending on where you decide to say, you could find that the road coming in is steep, single lane, paved, gravel, or that you will need a four-wheel drive vehicle.
 None of these are reasons to pass on the cabin of course, but it is best to be prepared with the proper vehicle.

 Now we get to the really fun part.
 The primary reason that we so highly recommend your next vacation be to Gatlinburg and the Great Smoky Mountains National Park is that there is so much to do in the region.
 No matter how big your traveling party is, there is bound to be something for everyone to do.
-In fact, you might find the most difficult part of the planning process to be actually deciding what to do tomorrow!
+You might find the most difficult part of the planning process to be deciding what to do tomorrow!

-For novice and experienced hikers alike, there are enough trails around the Smokies to keep everyone well entertained.
+For the novice and experienced hikers alike, there are enough trails around the Smokies to keep everyone well entertained.
 The trails are well maintained and provide spectacular views of the region.
-We have located some great hikes for you to consider, based upon your desired level.
+We have located some great hikes for you to consider, based on your desired level.

 Intermediate Hikes – If you want a hike with a bit of adventure, yet you would rather not need several days to recover after, Porters Creek Trail is a great option.
 You can take this hike at any time during the year thanks to its relatively low elevation and mild slopes, but spring offers you the best views.

 Advanced Hikes – If you are an advanced hiker looking for a bit of strenuous activity, head to the Rocky Top/Thunderhead Mountain Trail.
-You will gain more than 3,600 feet of elevation during the course of this hike, culminating with an out of this world view of the Smokies.
+You will gain more than 3,600 feet of elevation during this hike, culminating with an out-of-this-world view of the Smokies.